mbukowicz/mbukowicz.github.io/_posts/2016-03-25-mongo-db-basics.md

 not only for storing and retrieving the documents.
 It is all over the MongoDB API, so you will be using JSON for writing queries as well.

-Matching model between relational and document DBs
+Differences in naming between relational and document DBs
 -----------------------------------------------------
 In case you are already familiar with some relational database (like Oracle) it is much easier to wrap your head around MongoDB when comparing concepts